Do you struggle with tight hamstrings?

-10. Reclined big toe: Supta Padangusthasana
+10. Reclined Big Toe: Supta Padangusthasana

 Start lying on the floor.
 Bend into one knee and press your thigh into your chest.
 Ground the leg that’s on the floor.
 Take your yoga strap and place it around the lifted foot.
 Place both sides of the yoga strap into the hand on the same side of the body.
-Begin to straighten your leg, keeping your foot flexed and heel reaching towards the sky.
+Begin to straighten your leg, keeping your foot flexed and your heel reaching towards the sky.

 11. Corpse: Savasana

 Stretch your legs out along with your arms beside your body.
 Let your limbs fall heavy into the floor with your palms facing the sky.
 Snuggle your shoulder blades underneath your body to create a shelf for your heart.
 Rest in Savasana for 3-11 minutes, soaking in the nutrients of your practice.